LittleCoinCoin/mcp-arangodb-async/docs/user-guide/cli-reference.md

 # CLI Reference

-Complete documentation for the `mcp-arangodb-async db` command-line tool for database configuration management.
+Complete documentation for the `mcp-arangodb-async` (or `maa`) command-line tool for database configuration management.

 **Audience:** System Administrators and DevOps Engineers
 **Prerequisites:** File system access to configuration files, Python 3.11+